ysfchn/toasted/README.md

 ### Custom sounds

-If an custom sound has provided, toast's own sound will be muted and Python's `winsound` module will be used instead.
+If an custom sound (HTTP, file path or bytes) has provided, toast's own sound will be muted and Python's `winsound` module will be used instead.
 Also, sounds from HTTP sources are supported too.

 ### Update toast content (Data binding)